fhiso/sources-and-citations/rdfa-bindings.md

 The application *shall* first parse the *host language* according to the applicable standards for the *host language*.
-The application *may* carry out any for of validation that is defined for the *host language* and reject input that fails.
+The application *may* carry out any form of validation that is defined for the *host language* and reject input that fails.
 The application *may* also accept input that is not well-formed according to the rules of the *host language*, and parse it in some implementation-defined manner.
 It is *recommended*